DETAILED ACTION

 Greyscale

-Further, Vedoy teaches a pole (220, Fig. 2) is disposed on the side wall (side of 200, Fig. 2).
+Further, Vedoy teaches a pole (220, Fig. 2) disposed on the side wall (side of 200, Fig. 2).

-Therefore, it would have been obvious to one of ordinary skill in the art, prior to the effective filing date of the claimed invention, to modify the pole of Han such that it is disposed on the side wall, as taught by Vedoy, to obtain a battery with long-term reliability ([0002]).
+Therefore, it would have been obvious to one of ordinary skill in the art, prior to the effective filing date of the claimed invention, to modify the pole of Han, in view of Yang, such that it is disposed on the side wall, as taught by Vedoy, to obtain a battery with long-term reliability ([0002]).

-Examiner’s Note: It is the position of the Examiner that the top surface of each electrode plate is parallel to the housing cover (12).
+It is the position of the Examiner that the top surface of each electrode plate is parallel to the housing cover (12).

-Regarding claim 7, Han, in view of Vedoy, teaches the side wall (side of 11, Fig 1) comprises a metal layer (see Machine Translation Page2:L44-45), the metal layer (metal of 11) being electrically connected to a first electrode plate (plate of 21, Fig. 1) in the electrode assembly (2, Fig. 1); and the pole (4, Fig. 1) is disposed in the through hole (123, Fig. 1), a first end (first end, Annotated Fig. 1, below) of the pole (4) extending out of the through hole (123) and a second end (second end, Annotated Fig. 1, below) of the pole (4) being electrically connected to a second electrode plate (plate of 22, Fig. 1) in the electrode assembly (2); and
+Regarding claim 7, Han, in view of Yang and Vedoy, teaches wherein the metal layer (metal material, Page2:L44-45) being electrically connected to a first electrode plate (plate of 22, Fig. 1, see explanation, below) in the electrode assembly (2, Fig. 1); and the pole (4, Fig. 1) is disposed in the through hole (123, Fig. 1), a first end (first end, Annotated Fig. 1, below) of the pole (4) extending out of the through hole (123) and a second end (second end, Annotated Fig. 1, below) of the pole (4) being electrically connected to a second electrode plate (plate of 21, Fig. 1, see explanation, below) in the electrode assembly (2); and

-the electrochemical apparatus (button cell, Fig. 1, see Machine Translation Page2:L27-28) further comprises a sealing insulator (3, Fig. 1), wherein the sealing insulator is disposed around the pole (4) to insulate the pole (4) from the metal layer of the side wall (side of 11) and seal the through hole (3, see Fig. 1),
+the electrochemical apparatus (button cell, Fig. 1, Page2:L27-28) further comprises a sealing insulator (3, Fig. 1), wherein the sealing insulator is disposed around the pole (4) to insulate the pole (4) from the metal layer of the side wall (side of 11) and seal the through hole (3, see Fig. 1),

 but does not teach the side wall is provided with a through hole.